GaganSingh001/My-Portfolio/data_visualizations/README.md

 1. Where are my customers?
 2. When should I realease my movie?
 3. How should i release my movie?
-4. Who should i release my movie to (Demographics)?
+4. Who should i release my movie to (Audience Demographics)?
 5. What are the similar films to mine?

 ## Implementation Phases